Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: Introduction

-whose degeneracy scheme is the union of a lift of the hyperelliptic locus and the locus of schemes supported on some separating node.
-Via the excess Porteous formula, the fundamental class of the lifted hyperelliptic locus can be computed. \end{mainthm} The contribution to the degeneracy locus from the locus of schemes supported at nodes can be easily computed using residual intersection theory.
-Therefore, the class of the hyperelliptic locus can be computed by the Theorem using Porteous's formula.
-To be fair, the phrase 'can be computed' as used above should be understood in the sense of 'reduces to routine if tedious calculations'; these calculations can be handled by Gwoho Liu's Macnodal program (see \cite {internodal}), though the details have yet to be worked out.
+It should be mentioned that in the case of genus 3, the Brill-Noether map as is has some 'extraneous' (non-hyperelliptic) degeneracy loci, but these are not 'excessive' in dimension, and their contribution can be easily computed, leading to a computation of the hyperelliptic class in $\overline\M_3$, confirming a formula of Harris-Mumford.
+See \cite{bleier-genus3}, \cite{esteves-genus3} or \cite{internodal}, \S 4.5.
+The genus-4 case is the first involving excessive degeneration of Brill Noether.
+It is discussed in detail in \S \ref{genus-4-example}, where we recover a formula of Faber-Pandharipande (\cite{faber-pandh}, Prop.
+5).
 The azimuthal \bn map is related to a new geometric structure on the boundary, encoded in the \emph{sepcanonical system} on boundary curves.
 This is a collection of (usually incomplete) linear systems on certain subcurves ('2-separation components'); on a given subcurve $Y$, the sepcanonical system is a twist of the canonical system of $Y$ which reflects the geometry of $X$ as a whole.
 Then on subschemes of $Y$, the azimuthal \bn map of $X$ is 'essentially' the evaluation map associated to the sepcanonical system.
-Due to its length, this paper is divided in two parts.
+This paper is divided in two parts.
 Part 1 culminates in the proof of the Main Theorem for curves of \emph{semicompact type}, i.e. those whose dual graph contains no circuits of size $>2$.
 Part 2 extends the result to the general case.
 See the introductions to each part for further organizational details.
-Extensions to higher degrees, via flag Hilbert schemes, are planned, but it is premature to discuss them here.
-See \cite{fab-pan} for another approach, based on Gromov-Witten theory, to computing the fundamental class of hyperelliptic and similar loci.